YousefED/ElasticUI/docs/components.md

-﻿**The concept of ElasticUI is to have one "view" of your index to which you can add aggregations, sorting, paging, filters by adding directives in your app.
+﻿**The concept of ElasticUI is to have one "view" of your index to which you can add aggregations, sorting, paging, filters, highlighting by adding directives in your app.
 ElasticUI defines the following directives for this:**

 euiIndex